czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

 - Initializing Link Protocols

   - Naive Restarts
-    - Send a restart message => wait for `ack` to initialize sender and receiver
+    - Send a restart message => wait for ACK to initialize sender and receiver
     - Can be fooled by prior restarts
   - How to design a reliable initialization protocol
     - Non memory after crash: can do correctly if sender keeps even one bit that can survive a crash
-    - Determinism: can send restart messages with random numbers and only send data when numbers are `ack`ed
+    - Determinism: can send restart messages with random numbers and only send data when numbers are ACKed
       - High probability only
     - Message lifetimes: if no message can live on a link for more than `T` seconds, simply wait `T` seconds after a crash for all old messages to die out